zsolt-nagy/jekyll-now/_posts/2015-04-18-Automated-Testing-2-Asynchronous-Tests-and-Fixtures-with-Mocha-and-ChaiJs.md

 Let's fetch some data from a server!
 Suppose that you would like to fetch a Backbone Model for the purpose of checking its attributes.
 Note that we are not writing a unit test here as we ask a real server to send us some data.
 Mocha and Chai may have use cases beyond unit testing.

-We will use the service http://time.jsontest.com/ and our test will check the existence of the following keys: `time`, `milliseconds_since_epoch` and `date`.
+We will use the service <a href="http://time.jsontest.com/" target="_blank">http://time.jsontest.com/</a> and our test will check the existence of the following keys: `time`, `milliseconds_since_epoch` and `date`.
 Our first attempt will look like this:

 ```javascript
 // Tested code